SchweizerischeBundesbahnen/open-source-polarion-java-repo-template/src/test/act/TESTING_WORKFLOWS.md

 # Testing GitHub Actions Workflows Locally

 This document provides guidance on how to test GitHub Actions workflows locally using the `act` tool.
+The script supports both Podman and Docker, with Podman as the default container runtime.

 ## Requirements

-- Docker (Rancher Desktop or Docker Desktop) or Podman
+- Podman or Docker
 - Act CLI tool (installation instructions below)
 - A local clone of the repository